Inline Temporal Marks

 - Entity tab — reference a date from an entity’s temporal fields

-- Events tab — insert the date of a world event or holiday
+- Events tab — insert the date of a world event

 - Patterns tab — reference a recurring pattern’s next occurrence